 One aspect of food demonstration is sales and marketing.
 Managers must be able to articulate why customers should want to buy the product they are demonstrating.
 Consequently, managers must have excellent oral communication skills, be friendly and engaging and know how to make a sale.
 They are sometimes part of the event-planning process and should have some experience with setting up functions.

 Food demonstration managers typically need customer service experience.
 An outgoing and friendly personality will help managers attract potential buyers more easily.
 Managers should also have an innate sense of marketing and event planning.
 Some employers require drug and background screenings.

 Food demonstration managers are not required to hold a degree, but they should hold a high school diploma or GED.
 Additionally, most employers expect the manager to have training in food safety and handling.
 Food protection manager certification might be required in food-borne illness, food safety and hygiene.

-The U.S. Bureau of Labor Statistics (BLS) predicts there will be a 9% increase in job opportunities for demonstrators and product promoters from 2014-2024 (www.bls.gov).
-The agency reported that in 2015, people working in this job earned a median salary of $24,940.
+The U.S. Bureau of Labor Statistics (BLS) predicts there will be a an average increase of 5% in job opportunities for demonstrators and product promoters from 2018-2028 (www.bls.gov).
+The agency reported that in 2018, people working in this job earned a median salary of $28,960.
 Food demonstration jobs are attractive in that they are mostly part-time, and the hours are usually quite flexible.
 However, shifts are often long, during which the manager must be standing for long periods.